SijieLuo/DACA-Net/README.md

 **Dataset**

-Mobile phone screen surface defect segmentation dataset.
+LCD surface defect segmentation dataset.

-This dataset contains 3 types of surface defects: Oil, Scratch and Stain.
-It consists of 1200 images and 400 images for each defects.
-The defects are made by ourselves.
-The images are collected by industrial camera and the resolution is 1920×1080.The dataset is built and presented by Jian Zhang, Miaoju Ban (Open Lab on Human Robot Interaction, Peking University).
+The surface defect dataset included three types of defects: oil, scratches and stains, with 400 images per defect type at a resolution of 1920×1080.The dataset is built and presented by Jian Zhang, Miaoju Ban (Open Lab on Human Robot Interaction, Peking University).To download the dataset, please visit: https://robotics.pkusz.edu.cn/resources/dataset/; the GitHub source is available at https://github.com/jianzhang96/MSD.

 Samples